skip to main content

-Cox is a great internet service provider (ISP) choice if you can’t get a fiber internet plan.
-Cable internet providers like Cox offer some of the fastest and most reliable internet services available, but fiber internet is even better.
+Cox is a great internet service provider (ISP) choice if you are looking for fast cable internet speeds.
+Cable internet providers like Cox offer some of the fastest and most reliable internet services available.
+You can also get fiber internet from Cox, but availability is limited to certain areas.

 It’s important to choose the right plan when shopping for an ISP.
 Fortunately, Cox offers a good variety of internet plans, making it easy to find something that fits your needs and budget.
 Additionally, the majority of Cox customers we surveyed in our annual customer satisfaction survey were either “very satisfied” or “completely satisfied” with their internet service.